 Some of the common Class A misdemeanors include: Attempt to commit a class E felony, stalking in the third degree, sexual abuse in the second degree, reckless endangerment in the second degree, hazing, sexual abuse, criminal trespass in the second degree, making graffiti, possession of burglar’s tools, criminal mischief, arson in the fifth degree, and welfare fraud.

-Some of the common Class B misdemeanors include: Stalking in the fourth degree, reckless endangerment of property, possession of graffiti instruments, rent gouging in the third degree, issuing a bad check, prostitution, public lewdness, harassment, loitering, criminal diversion of medical marijuana, and criminal trespass in the third degree.
+Some of the common Class B misdemeanors include: Stalking in the fourth degree, reckless endangerment of property, possession of graffiti instruments, rent gouging in the third degree, issuing a bad check, prostitution, public lewdness, harassment, loitering, and criminal trespass in the third degree.

 There is a lot that goes into determining the seriousness of a crime.
 Where it was committed, how it was committed, and who or what it was committed against are all integral to how it is classified.
 Part of the classification of misdemeanors is whether they were committed against a person or property.
 This can determine the seriousness of the offense and can even upgrade it to a felony in some cases.